airbnb/DeepLinkDispatch/README.md

 </activity>
 ```

+Note: Intent filters may only contain a single data element for a URI pattern.
+Create separate intent filters to capture additional URI patterns.

 That's it.
 The library will generate the class `DeepLinkActivity` during compilation.

 Snapshots of the development version are available in